marcorussi/light_over_thread/README.md

 * lights on: {"command":[{"light":"on"}]}.
 * lights off: {"command":[{"light":"off"}]}.

 Note that this UART feature is not well implemented and the JSON string is not properly parsed but just brutally compared.
-The terminal character '.' is for indicating the end of command to stop buffering and executing the command.
+The terminal character '.' is for indicating the end of command to stop buffering and execute the command.

 ---